 Feeling inspired by this fabulous collection of creative ideas for jeans?
 Wondering where to source old jeans?

-Are you inspired by this wide range of craft ideas for your blue jeans?
-Do you need to source jeans to make your favorite craft idea?
+Are you inspired by this wide range of things to make with denim?
+Do you need to source jeans to make your favorite jeans upcycling project?
 I am fortunate and regularly receive donations from work colleagues, school Mums, family members so spread the word you are on the lookout, all donations appreciated!
-But some projects take more than the odd pair, what then?
+But some denim sewing projects take more than the odd pair, what then?

 - A call out to friends and family can be lucrative